MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Not Return:**

-    - System integration is scheduled the Employee who didn’t arrive on the Date of Return in Lodging is refer to [Waiting For Return](#waiting-for-return) stage.
+    - System integration is scheduled the Employee who didn’t arrive on the Date of Return into Lodging is refer to [Waiting For Return](#waiting-for-return) stage.

       - *In The action field is following to,*